 The City of Atlantis Police Department was formed in 1959, with a full time Chief of Police and two part time police officers.
-Police department staffing as of 2017 consists of 14 full time Sworn Police Officers, 3 part time Sworn Police Officers, Fleet Manager, Communications Supervisor, 4 full time Communications Dispatchers and 2 part-time Communications Dispatchers.
+Police department staffing as of 2017 consists of 14 full time Sworn Police Officers, 3 part time Sworn Police Officers, Fleet Manager, Communications Supervisor-Crime Analyst, 4 full time Communications Dispatchers and 2 part-time Communications Dispatchers.

 The current rank structure of the department consists of a Police Chief, Sergeants, and Police Officers.
 The department is operational 24 hours a day, seven days a week.

 The Police Department has always embraced the philosophy of community oriented policing, long before this concept became a “buzz word” in law enforcement.
 The department has a very straightforward mission statement, “to affirmatively promote, preserve, and maintain a state of security and safety, and to provide quality service to the members of our community.”
 Technological advances, such as enhanced E-911 dispatching, Reverse 911 emergency automated community notification, and gatehouses equipped with security cameras and license plate recognition software help to insure a high level of security for the residents of Atlantis and assist the department in the accomplishment of its mission.